kevincharm/sparse-merkle-tree/README.md

 # Sparse Merkle Tree

 Sparse Merkle Tree (SMT) implementation in Solidity with accompanying JavaScript library.
 This SMT implementation uses `bytes32(0)` as the empty node value so that paths representing empty subtrees in the Merkle proof may be omitted.
+This proof compression technique is described by Vitalik in [Optimizing sparse Merkle trees](https://ethresear.ch/t/optimizing-sparse-merkle-trees/3751).

 ## Installation